knative/docs/docs/serving/using-a-tls-cert.md

 For instructions about enabling Knative for automatic certificate provisioning, see [Enabling automatic TLS cert provisioning](using-auto-tls.md).
-Otherwise, continue below for instructions about manually adding a certificate.
+Otherwise, follow the steps in the relevant tab to manually add a certificate:

 === "Contour"